aptech/docs/docs/fred_release_series.rst

     :type offset: non-negative integer

-    :param order_by: Order results by values of the specified attribute. 'title', 'units', 'frequency', 'seasonal_adjustment', 'realtime_start', 'realtime_end', 'last_updated', 'observation_start', 'observation_end', 'popularity','group_popularity'.
-         optional, default: series_id
+    :param order_by: Order results by values of the specified attribute.
+One of the following strings: 'series_id', 'title', 'units', 'frequency', 'seasonal_adjustment', 'realtime_start', 'realtime_end', 'last_updated', 'observation_start', 'observation_end', 'popularity','group_popularity'. optional, default: series_id

-    :type order_by: One of the following strings: 'series_id'
+    :type order_by: String

-    :param sort_order: Sort results is ascending or descending order for attribute values specified by order_by. 'desc'. optional, default: asc
+    :param sort_order: Sort results in ascending or descending order for attribute values specified by order_by.
+One of the following strings: 'asc', 'desc'. optional, default: asc

-    :type sort_order: One of the following strings: 'asc'
+    :type sort_order: String

-    :param filter_variable: The attribute to filter results by. 'units', 'seasonal_adjustment'. optional, no filter by default
+    :param filter_variable: The attribute to filter results by.
+One of the following strings: 'frequency', 'units', 'seasonal_adjustment'. optional, no filter by default

-    :type filter_variable: One of the following strings: 'frequency'
+    :type filter_variable: String

     :param filter_value: The value of the filter_variable attribute to filter results by. optional, no filter by default

     :type filter_value: String

     :param tag_names: A semicolon delimited list of tag names that series match all of. optional, no filtering by tags by default

          Example value: 'japan;imports'.
-Filter results to series having both tags 'japan' and 'imports'.See the related request fred/tags.
+Filter results to series having both tags 'japan' and 'imports'.
+See the related request :func:`fred_tags`.

     :type tag_names: String

     :param exclude_tag_names: A semicolon delimited list of tag names that series match none of. optional, no filtering by tags by default.

          Example value: 'imports;services'.
 Filter results to series having neither tag 'imports' nor tag 'services'.
 Parameter exclude_tag_names requires that parameter tag_names also be set to limit the number of matching series.

     :type exclude_tag_names: String